yiegle/such-as-it-is/content/posts/essay/software-is-eating-us.md

 ---
-title: 2023-10-23
+title: Software is Eating Us.
-description: Software is Eating Us.
+description: We are Eating Softwares.
 date: 2023-11-04
 tags: [essay, diary]
 ---